nagimohsen/ClickBotHeadless/README.md

 # ClickBotHeadless
 Headless bot
-Made when friend was asked to refer unique link in order to get clicks for her job requirement.
-Made out of curiousity to see if it would be possible.
+I decided to make when a friend asked me to refer unique link in order to get clicks for a job requirement.
+I tested my curiousity to see if it would be possible.
-Uses Python3 & Selenium
+Project uses Python3 & Selenium mainly

 CD into project folder
 Run from terminal using Python3 command.